 Project executive summary

 We propose to investigate the swarm intelligence of independent individual artificial active particles (particles that are capable of propelling themselves with their own motor force).
 Such swarms of particles can explore unknown landscapes (for example a swarm of rescue robots sent into an unknown landscape affected by an earthquake), escape from or pass through obstacles (nano sized robots delivering nutrients or drugs passing through biological barriers) or be stopped by well designed obstacle configurations (limiting the spread of bacteria).
-Our project will investigate the topic with an interdisciplinary approach, from a Computer Science perspective, running computer simulations of the phenomena, from a Physics and Robotics perspective of building small (cm sized) robot swarms (of 80-100 robots) with microcontrollers where the individual robots that can alter their behavior based on local interaction measurements, and from a chemical perspective of building a system of micron sized polystyrene beads acting as Quincke rotors in a switched electric field mimicking the run and tumble motion of bacteria.
+Our project will investigate the topic with an interdisciplinary approach, from a Computer Science perspective, running computer simulations of the phenomena, from a Physics and Robotics perspective of building small (cm sized) robot swarms (of more than 50 robots) with microcontrollers where the individual robots that can alter their behavior based on local interaction measurements, and from a chemical perspective of building a system of micron sized polystyrene beads acting as Quincke rotors in a switched electric field mimicking the run and tumble motion of bacteria.

 Project Description